Hillarys Blinds: Recent history

-Recent News
+Recent news

-In 2021, Hillarys celebrated its 50th anniversary.

-The full product range now includes vertical blinds, venetian blinds, roller blinds, pleated blinds, roman blinds, wooden blinds, skylight blinds and Perfect Fit blinds.
+The full product range now includes vertical blinds, Venetian blinds, roller blinds, pleated blinds, Roman blinds, wooden blinds, skylight blinds and Perfect Fit blinds.
 There are more than 850 blind fabric choices.
 Window shutters, awnings and curtains are available nationwide.
 Carpets are no longer available across most of Great Britain.

 In 2012, Hillarys opened its first concession in Highcross Leicester.
-This was followed by concessions and pop-up shops opening in major shopping centres across Great Britain and Ireland.
+This was followed by concessions and pop-up shops opening in shopping centres across Great Britain and Ireland.

-Hillarys regularly appears at the Ideal Home Show.

-In 2013, Hillarys launched the Country Retreat range.
-This blinds and curtains collection was developed with Victoria Robinson, an upcoming fabric designer and then recent graduate from Nottingham Trent University.

-Hillarys was named Nottinghamshire Company of the Year in the Nottingham Post Business Awards in 2014.
-The judges praised Hillarys for its continued investment and growth, despite the difficult trading conditions following the financial crisis of 2007-08.
+Hillarys was named Nottinghamshire Company of the Year, in the Nottingham Post Business Awards in 2014.
+The judges praised Hillarys for its continued investment and growth, despite the difficult trading conditions following the 2008 financial crisis.

-Hillarys collaborated with House Beautiful, an interior decorating magazine, on a blinds and curtains range in 2015.

-Also in 2015, Hillarys sponsored the UNESCO International Year of Light, a year-long event that aimed to raise awareness of the achievements of light science and its applications.

-Meadoway, a Tony Hillary designed fabric that was originally released in 1974 and stayed in the range until 2010, was revamped and re-released in 2015.

-1300 employees work at the company’s three sites at Colwick and Bilborough (Glaisdale) in Nottingham, and Washington, Tyne and Wear.
-1100 self-employed advisers sell products throughout the UK.
+Some employees work at the company’s three sites at Colwick and Bilborough (Glaisdale) in Nottingham, and Washington, Tyne and Wear.
+Other self-employed advisers sell products throughout the UK.

-More than 850,000 customers are visited in their homes each year.
-21,000 blinds and shutters are made and fitted each week.

 In May 2017, Hillarys was acquired by the Dutch-listed global blinds company Hunter Douglas for £300 million.

-January 2019 Hillarys became sponsors of Homes on 4, on Channel 4.
+In January 2019, Hillarys became the sponsor of Homes on 4, on Channel 4.